logfellow/logstash-logback-encoder/README.md

 Supports both regular logging events and access events (provided by [logback-access](http://logback.qos.ch/access.html)).

 Originally written to support output in [logstash](http://logstash.net/)'s JSON format, but has evolved into a highly-configurable, general-purpose, JSON logging mechanism.
-The structured of the JSON output, and the data it contains, is fully configurable.
+The structure of the JSON output, and the data it contains, is fully configurable.

 ## Including it in your project